Learning complete and explainable visual representations from itemized text supervision: Analysis

 \subsection{Zero-shot Tumor Segmentation}

 \cutbelowsection

 In addition to zero-shot classification, \name~can perform zero-shot segmentation via the attention heatmap between the encoded text vector of a description of the item to be segmented and encoded visual tokens, following~\cite{xiao2025flair}.
 We perform zero-shot segmentation over BraTS2021~\cite{baid2021brats}, which contains whole-study brain MRIs with ground truth tumor segmentation masks.
 We report mIoU of the zero-shot masks formed by top 30 visual tokens with the highest attention in the rightmost column of Table~\ref{tab:ablations}.
-The results indicate that both IIS and MPS are needed for strong segmentation performance.
+The results indicate that strong segmentation performance is achieved only when both IIS and MPS are used.
 Implementation details and example visualizations are in Appendix~\ref{app:segmentation}.